mayDave/mayDave.github.io/_posts/2024-04-27-CusomCarController.md

 Unity has a **Wheel Collider** that is a collider for grounded vehicles.
 It has buit-in collision detection, wheel physics, and a slip-based tire friction model.
 It can be used for objects other than wheels, but it is specifically designed for vehicles with wheels.
-The steps to make a simulator as close as possible to reality are endless:
+The steps to make a simulator as close as possible to reality are endless, I just implemented some modular component such as: tyres, engine, brakes, transmission, suspension, steering and basic aero dynamics.

 ![simCar](/assets/img/gif/CarProto_Sim.gif)